Kovalenkolex/Kovalenkolex/README.md

 DevOps Engineer
 ------

-I studied at ITMO University, studied information security.
+I studied at ITMO University, information security.
 But then I discovered a passion for system administration and DevOps.
 I was completely captivated by containerization and project automation.

 ### Skills